 Should I Talk to My Accountant or Solicitor?

-There is nothing wrong with talking to your accountant or solicitor about bankruptcy they may well have very sound advice.
-We have, however, found over the years that many accountants and solicitors might not have a great deal of experience in bankruptcy and insolvency.
-Here at Bankruptcy Experts we do five to ten bankruptcies every week and have a great knowledge of all stages of the process.
+There is nothing wrong with speaking with your accountant or solicitor about bankruptcy they may well have very sound advice.
+We have, however, discovered over the years that many accountants and solicitors may not have a good deal of experience in bankruptcy and insolvency.
+Here at Bankruptcy Perth we do 5 to 10 bankruptcies every week and have a very good knowledge of all steps of the process.
 For free advice from our experienced team call us on 1300 795 575.

 47. How Long Can I Stay in My House After I Go Bankrupt?